1. Question: What is the difference between fraud and abuse?

 • The reason you believe Medicare should not have paid.

-Answer: The ACs and MACs are responsible for all other functions not specifically assigned to the PSC or ZPIC by the Statement of Work, including claims processing, customer service, select pre- and all post-payment medical review functions, appeals, provider enrollment, financial accounting, Medicare Secondary Payer (MSP) and related provider education and beneficiary outreach activities.
-The ACs and MACs are also responsible for referring any suspected fraudulent or abusive situations or patterns by providers or beneficiaries in the Medicare program to the PSC or ZPIC.
+Answer: The MACs are responsible for all other functions not specifically assigned to the PSC or ZPIC by the Statement of Work, including claims processing, customer service, select pre- and all post-payment medical review functions, appeals, provider enrollment, financial accounting, Medicare Secondary Payer (MSP) and related provider education and beneficiary outreach activities.
+The MACs are also responsible for referring any suspected fraudulent or abusive situations or patterns by providers or beneficiaries in the Medicare program to the PSC or ZPIC.

 6. Question: How does the PSC or ZPIC differ from the Quality Improvement Organization (QIO)?